hyenasky/hyenasky/README.md

 # Portfolio

 I'm Will Stach (aka hyenasky), a CS student at the University of Utah who is fascinated by computer architecture and system software design.
-This is some of the technical work I've done.
+This is some of the technical work I've done in my own time.

 ## The XR/station Project

 **XR/station** is a fully handmade computer platform, 100% designed and implemented by myself.
 It began in 2018, inspired by the aesthetics of old computers like the SGI Indy, SPARCstation, and NeXTstation, and has been carried forward by a fascination with computers and a deep desire to learn everything about them.
 There's a demo emulator on the web [here](https://xrarch.github.io).

-This project has a large scope of subprojects.
-A [full toolchain and operating system](Old.md) were completed, but the largest parts were created with a poor programming language.
-Around March 2023, it was decided to do a new self-hosted toolchain with an improved programming language, and rewrite everything using that.
+In March of 2023, I decided to create a new fully self-hosting toolchain with an improved programming language, and rewrite everything using that.
 Here's the progress.

 **Projects:**